marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Prior to the WebAssembly Summit, and to get to know the ecosystem, I finally followed up on my mental note from 2013 to play around with [emscripten](https://emscripten.org/).
 Basically you can take almost any project made in `C` or `C++`, and compile it to a binary `.wasm`-file, that your browser can natively run.

-At this point, I still didn't really have a clear image of where WebAssembly starts and stops, and how autonomously could run inside your browser, so I started a new project from scratch to see if I could make a `C++`-implementation of the basic Micrio logic: a virtual *zoomable* and *pannable* image consisting of a lot of separate tiles, using a virtual camera for displaying only the tiles necessary for what the user is viewing inside your screen.
+At this point, I still didn't really have a clear image of where WebAssembly starts and stops, and how autonomously it could run inside your browser, so I started a new project from scratch to see if I could make a `C++`-implementation of the basic Micrio logic: a virtual *zoomable* and *pannable* image consisting of a lot of separate tiles, using a virtual camera for displaying only the tiles necessary for what the user is viewing inside your screen.

 It turns out, emscripten already had great compatibility for [libsdl](https://www.libsdl.org/): a low-level audio, keyboard/mouse input, and OpenGL library.
 Which is awesome, because I could write my code using this very well documented library, even including mouse and key inputs and WebGL rendering.
 Since I was also working with downloading images, I also used the [stb_image.h](https://github.com/nothings/stb) image library.